-This no-cook paleo pasta is made with zucchini noodles and creamy artichoke cashew sauce.
-It only takes about 20 minutes and is a perfect quick meal that is healthy and nutritious.
-Gluten-free, Whole30, Keto, Low-Carb.
+This no-cook zucchini noodles recipe with creamy artichoke cashew sauce and sliced turkey takes about 20 minutes to make and is a perfect quick meal that is healthy and nutritious.
+It’s gluten-free, low-carb, keto, Whole30 and a great paleo pasta alternative.

-This is a cold, creamy, pasta-like dish that is tossed in a creamy cashew nut and artichoke sauce.
+This is a cold, creamy, pasta-like zucchini dish that is tossed in a creamy cashew nut and artichoke sauce.
 I love this sauce because it’s super creamy and hearty but won’t leave you feeling bloated like some dairy-based versions do.
-The whole thing is topped with sliced up turkey meat for extra protein, making this a complete meal.
-This recipe is paleo, Whole30 and keto-friendly.
+The whole thing is topped with sliced up turkey meat for extra protein.
+As I mentioned, this zucchini pasta recipe is paleo, Whole30 and keto-friendly.

 The recipe is for two servings but you should have some extra artichoke sauce left so you can easily make extra zucchini noodles to make a bigger batch.